notaryproject/notation-hashicorp-vault/README.md

     ```bash
     export VAULT_TOKEN="hvs.**************"
     ```
-    These two environmental variables are ALWAYS required.
+    Note: Do not use the root token for production usage of Notation and Vault.
 7. If this is your first time setting up Hashicorp vault, you need to enable the Transit Secrets Engine and the KV Secrets Engine.
+(You could do this in Vault's web UI as well.)
     ```bash
     vault secrets enable transit
     vault secrets enable -path=secret kv-v2